 Each one has its own article that explains the grammar point in-depth with a great number of examples and none of the complex grammatical language that you might find in a textbook.

-Think of FluentU like your Chinese-learning multi-tool.
-If you like, you can use it as a complete course and get hours of learning out of it every day.
-But it can also be a handy supplement to any other learning routine in any number of ways.
+FluentU is a language learning app and website focused on immersion.
+If you like, you can use it as a complete course and get an hour of learning out of it every day.
+But it can also be a supplement to any other learning routine.

-FluentU takes real-world videos—like movie trailers, music videos, news and inspiring talks—and turns them into personalized language lessons.
-Videos, which are sorted by subject, level and type, come with interactive captions that you can click or tap on to look up word definitions, but the learning doesn’t stop there.
+Videos, which are sorted by subject, level and type, come with interactive captions that you can click or tap on to look up word definitions.

-You can also access customized quizzes, complete separate transcripts with audio, vocab lists and pre-made multimedia flashcards.
+You can also access customized quizzes, complete transcripts with audio, vocab lists and multimedia flashcards.

-FluentU is there for you on your computer, phone or tablet with authentic, culture-rich content whenever you feel like learning, whether it’s for a few minutes or a few hours.
+FluentU is available on your computer, phone or tablet with authentic, culture-rich content whenever you feel like learning, whether it’s for a few minutes or a few hours.

 We know you’re not supposed to trust anything you read on Wikipedia, but this Chinese grammar Wiki is a different beast altogether.
 The huge resource is populated and maintained by AllSet Learning, a company whose goal is to ease the language learning struggles of foreigners in Shanghai.